 Berkshire School-Aged Immunisation Team

-We offer the flu vaccination to all primary school aged children, and all children regardless of age in special needs schools.
+We offer the flu vaccination to all primary school aged children, secondary school pupils in year 7-11, and all children regardless of age in special needs schools.
 In Year 8 and 9, we offer the HPV vaccination to all young people.
 In Year 9, all young people are offered the DTP (their 5th booster of Diphtheria, Tetanus and Polio) and Meningitis ACWY, and we offer the MMR vaccine to anyone who has missed one or more doses.

 For young people who are educated at home or elsewhere, please contact us (see Contact Us section) to arrange to have your vaccination in a clinic setting.
-If your child is particularly anxious, please contact us to discuss how we can work with you and your child to administer vaccines as stress-free as is possible.
+If your child is particularly anxious, please contact us to discuss how we can work with you and your child to make their experience of vaccination as stress-free as is possible.

 We are a team of qualified nurses, healthcare assistants and administration staff.